-Pumped hydro at Lake Onslow is one option that will be explored.
+Pumped hydro storage at Lake Onslow is one option being explored.

 Facts and figures for Lake Onslow project

-The Lake Onslow option referenced by the Interim Climate Change Committee could be anticipated to provide at least 5000GWh of annual generation/storage.
+The Lake Onslow option referenced by the Interim Climate Change Committee could be anticipated to provide at least 5THh of annual generation/storage.
 It is estimated to have a construction timeframe of 4-5 years, with commissioning and filling taking a further 2 years.
 At its construction peak, it is expected to create 3,500-4,500 skilled and semi-skilled jobs.

 What services can a pumped storage project like Lake Onslow provide?

 - Fast response reserve—pumped hydro can potentially provide technical services that ensure system stability in the electricity market

 What is the estimated cost of a project like Lake Onslow?

 Early estimates of a project like Lake Onslow are that it would cost about $4 billion.
 A feasibility study will provide greater certainty about the costs.

 How would it be funded?